The Grounds

 Here at the Kindred Oak Farm we enjoy 20 acres of various topography.
 We have steep inclines, yet flat pastures and growing areas.
 Most of our farm is open for guests to walk, explore, forage, photograph.
 Because of our unique woodland park setting, our farm and the trees, your stay here at Kindred Oak Farm will be an unparalleled experiential visit like no other in the Paso Robles area.

-gym image
+gym studio

 The Gym Studio

 Located at the top section of our property adjacent but not attached to the main house, is our Gym Studio.
 Here we have some weights, equipment, mats, rollers.
 There is plenty of space for yoga, stretching or even a massage table.
-We also have our Peloton spin bike that guests can use to take a live class or pick a class from a large library of pre-recorded.
+We also have our Peloton spin bike that guests can use to take a live class or pick a class from a large library of pre-recorded classes.
 Take in the extraordinary unique view from here, and you will not mind burning off those extra vacation indulgences and maintain your fitness during your stay with us.

 The Vineyard